eepgwde/robottestilo/README.md

 ##### Text Elements

-You can get all interesting elements in a Properties file format.
+You can get all interesting elements in a Properties file format using this:

   hlpr xml text

-The file will be large.
-10000 lines is typical.
-You can
+Many Android apps don't make use of buttons directly and there may be clickable fields that have no text.
+The clickable elements are usually in LinearLayoutCompat and ViewGroup.

+You can try text2, but this finds elements that contain elements that contain text.

+  hlpr xml text2

 ##### XPaths